Parents’ Rights & Parental Responsibility

 Tayntons’ child law solicitors, based in Gloucester, are highly experienced in handling parents’ rights and parental responsibility issues, making it as simple and straightforward as possible for parents to resolve any uncertainty or disputes over their legal relationship to their children.

-For initial advice and to discuss your legal options, we offer a 45-minute consultation for a fixed fee of £75 + VAT.
+For initial advice and to discuss your legal options, we offer an initial consultation of up to 45 minutes for a fixed fee of £75 + VAT.

 Understanding parental responsibility

 Parental responsibility establishes your authority, rights and powers as a child’s parent, as well as your duties towards your child.
 This includes:

 - Providing a home

 - Having contact with or living with your child

 - Choosing and providing for your child’s education